arskom/spyne/README.rst

 You can also use the 'spyne' tag to ask questions on `Stack Overflow <http://stackoverflow.com>`_.

 Please don't use the issue tracker for asking questions.
-It's the database that holds the most important information for the project, so we must avoid cluttering it as much as possible.
+It's a database that holds the most important information for the project, so we must avoid cluttering it as much as possible.